 Sedgwick County is also a proud sponsor of the Sedgwick County Zoo, the number one outdoor family attraction in the State of Kansas.
-Founded in

-1971, the Zoo is ranked among the best zoos in the world, receiving numerous national and international awards.
+Founded in 1971, the Zoo is ranked among the best zoos in the world, receiving numerous national and international awards.
 Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat, and the Cessna Penguin Cove.
 In 2016, the 'Reed Family Elephants of the Zambezi River Valley' exhibit opened to the public.

-Wichita is home to the Wichita Thunder, a minor league hockey team; the Wichita Force, a professional indoor football team; and FC Wichita, a minor league outdoor soccer team.
+Wichita is home to the Wichita Thunder, a minor league hockey team; the Wichita Force, a professional indoor football team; FC Wichita, a minor league outdoor soccer team; and the Wichita Wind Surge, a minor league baseball team.
 These teams provide hundreds of hours of entertainment each year for the citizens of Sedgwick County and from surrounding areas.